elastic/integrations/packages/azure_logs/docs/README.md

 # Custom Azure Logs

-The Custom Azure Logs integration collects logs from Azure Event Hub.
+The Custom Azure Logs integration collects logs from Azure Event Hubs.

 Use the integration to collect logs from:

-* Azure services that support exporting logs to Event Hub
+* Azure services that support exporting logs to Event Hubs
-* Any other source that can send logs to an Event Hub
+* Any other source that can send logs to an Event Hubs

 ## Data streams